 A select transfer type window will now be displayed.
 We will select the Run Time Transfer option.
 This will continue to run our program while the new program is being put into the PLC.

-The transfer project to CPU window will show the status of the transfer.
+The transfer project to the CPU window will show the status of the transfer.

-When the online transfer is complete the rungs will now be monitored as usual.
+When the online transfer is complete to the Productivity controller, the rungs will now be monitored as usual.
 Our new program is now being run in our PLC.

 Select the stop icon on the main menu or select CPU | Stop from the main menu.